syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ---
 layout: post
-title: Syncfusion Circular Chart types
+title: Syncfusion Circular Chart Types
 description: What are the different types of Charts available in Essential Flutter Chart.
 platform: flutter
 control: Chart